Aisle etiquette.....who goes first?

 Arriving together

 What about same-sex weddings, how will you choose to make your entrance?
-At the same time but from different directions and then finally meeting at the front, or indeed one after the other?
+At the same time, but from different directions, and then finally meeting at the front, or indeed one after the other?
 Who will accompany you?
-Lots of things to think about. . .but don't worry, we've got you.
-We've helped many, many couples with this and there are things that we can do to make sure you are as relaxed and ready to enjoy it as possible.
+There is a lot to think about, but don't worry, we've got you.
+We've helped many, many couples with this, and there are things that we can do to make sure you are as relaxed and ready to enjoy it as possible.

 two grooms